Hermann-SW/planar_graph_playground/README.md

 # planar_graph_playground
 JavaScript playground for drawing planar graphs (eg. fullerenes) in browser, or as eg. PostScript file with command line tool rjs (run nodejs script) and "JavaScript with C includes" script.

+Subdirectory [python](python) contains port to Python, see its [README.md](python/README.md) for details.
+JavaScript and Python libs will be kept in sync.

 ## gaus-jordan.js